 1898 - 1903

-Keystone Typewriter Company
+Keystone Typewriter Co.

 Harrisburg, Pennsylvania, U.S.

 This typewriter was named for the state where it was manufactured, Pennsylvania, also known as The Keystone State.
 It was invented by William Prehn Quentell (1861 - 1932) and it was produced by the Keystone Typewriter Company.
-The factory and main offices were located in the area of 1612 South Cameron Street in Harrisburg, also of Pennsylvania, while a sales office was located on Broadway in New York.
+The factory and main offices were located in the area of 1612 South Cameron Street in Harrisburg, also of Pennsylvania, while its sales office was located on Broadway in New York.

 Ultimately there were three very similar Keystone models produced.
 Each had a three-row, double shift keyboard with a swinging type sector print element.
 The hammer at the rear of the typewriter had to strike the paper between it and the type sector to print.
-Inking was done by ribbon.
+Inking was by ribbon.

 The difference between model Nos.1 & 2 is in the construction of the frame.
 Notice the additional post and screw that were added and remained from then on.
-All other attributes were all slowing phased in or out of production.
+All other attributes were all slowing phased in-or-out of production.
 These include the addition of a top plate, location of the mainspring, location of the bell, etc...
 At some point, even the pig iron carriage rails were replaced with steel.

 With an initial price of just $40 according to an early trade catalog, Keystone typewriters were competitively priced.
 Thereafter the price was lowered even further to $35.
 The Keystone was rebranded for German markets as the Schreibmaschine Grundstein.